 There is NO insurance policy in existence that can do that.

-Don’t Expect Sympathy from the
+Don’t Expect Sympathy from the Courts, Either.

 Are you a landlord now, or do you have plans to own real estate in the future?
-If you’re ever sued, remember that juries are made up mostly of tenants… jealous tenants who don’t own a house – and yet you have several.
-This is their chance to get even with every landlord whoever hit them with a late-rent charge or made them get rid of that pet.
+If you’re ever sued, remember that juries are made up mostly of tenants, jealous tenants who don’t own a house – and yet you have several.
+This is their chance to get even with every landlord who hit them with a late-rent charge or made them get rid of that pet.
 It’s pay-back time!
 Is it fair?
 No – but it’s human nature.

 And consider this: Most judges earn less than you do.
 How sympathetic could they possibly be?
 You might as well hand over your checkbook and the title to one of your houses – unless you know NCP’s asset protection strategies.

-or lose, even with insurance, you could become financially paralyzed by being a
+The bottom line?
+Win or lose, even with insurance, and you could become financially paralyzed by being a sole proprietor.

 Does it make sense to leave yourself exposed?
 Of course not, especially when the solution is not complicated, sophisticated, or reserved for the AT&T’s of the world.
 The answer is to incorporate it!
 Creating a legal entity separates you from your business so that any legal action will not affect you personally.

 Here’s an added benefit of incorporation: As any good marketer will tell you, perception is everything in the marketplace.
-That “LLC” or “Inc.” after your name helps people perceive you as more significant than you maybe.
+That “LLC” or “Inc.” after your name helps people perceive you as more significant than you may be.
 Plus, it adds to your credibility – as well it should.
 It shows that you’re aware of the pitfalls lurking out there, you’ve done your homework, and you’ve taken the appropriate steps to protect yourself and your company.
 You’ll be around next year and the year after that.
-And that message to the marketplace translates to a straightforward effect on your bottom line.
+And that message to the marketplace translates to a direct effect on your bottom line.